htmlplus/document/src/content/en/components/cropper.md

 # Cropper

-An image cropper is a web & mobile component which enable the user to resize, move, crop an area of images before they're uploaded to the server.
+Used for cropping large images to fit a container before uploading them to the server.

 <Playground />